Skip to main content

 UMass Amherst Environmental and Social Action Movement (ESAM)

-The MSP is engaged in climate justice work through a multi-union effort to address the climate crisis.
-As union members and workers we aim to leverage our power to bargain with the administration around climate justice proposals which support the campus goal of becoming carbon neutral by 2032 including good union job opportunities.
-The multi-union group has several goals to achieve broad support for climate justice bargaining proposals, including:
+MSP is engaged in climate justice work through a multi-union effort to address the climate crisis.
+As union members and workers we aim to leverage our power to bargain with the administration around climate justice proposals that include good union job opportunities.
+In Spring 2021, the multi-union group linked arms with students to form the UMass Amherst Environmental and Social Action Movement (ESAM)